deepin-community/python-aiohttp/docs/client_reference.rst

                            single message,
                            ``None`` for not overriding per-socket setting.

-      :param callable dumps: any :term:`callable` that accepts an object and returns a JSON string
+      :param collections.abc.Callable dumps: any :term:`callable` that accepts an object and returns a JSON string
                              (:func:`json.dumps` by default).